toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [unix-permissions](https://github.com/ehmicky/unix-permissions) - Swiss Army knife for Unix permissions.
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.
 * [xcp](https://github.com/tarka/xcp) - Extended cp.
+* [zip-stream-cli](https://github.com/alexandre-garrec/zip-stream-cli) - A tool that allows to stream and display the contents of various file types from a remote ZIP archive directly in your terminal.
+With support for images, audio files, text, PDFs, and more,

 ## <a name="rm"></a>File deletion and trash bin (alternatives to rm)